GovTechSG/apex-signature-validator/README.md

 1. `npm install`
 2. `npm run build`

-The minified production build will be bundled by webpack into the `dist` folder.
+The minified production build will be bundled by webpack into the `dist` folder under your project root directory.

 ## Developing Apex Signature Validator